19hours/sg-statutes/Acts/Cinematograph Film Hire Duty Act.md

 (b) he is liable to income tax under the Income Tax Act; and

-(c) he is registered under the provisions of the Business Registration Act (Cap.
-32) or is incorporated under the provisions of the Companies Act (Cap.
+(c) the person is registered under the provisions of the Business Names Registration Act 2014 or is incorporated under the provisions of the Companies Act (Cap.
 50).

+[Act 29 of 2014 wef 03/01/2016]

 (3) Any person other than a registered renter who rents any film shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $200 for every day during which the offence is committed in respect of one or more films.